 As people become more aware of the dangers of inhaling smoke of any kind into their lungs, they’ve set about looking for alternative ways to enjoy the medicinal benefits of various dry herbs.
 Vaping is a prime example, but a phenomenon called dabbing (checking out our dabbing guide) is quickly picking up steam too.
 In fact, dabbing and vaping are closely related; dabbing more specifically refers to inhaling the vapor that’s produced by heating up herb concentrates.

 If you’ve tried dabbing and enjoyed it, perhaps you’re ready to invest in a dab rig of your own.
 Like many newbies, though, you’re probably a little intimidated by the sheer variety of dab rigs that are available.
 With terms like “nails,” “domes” and “reburn” being bandied about, you may feel like a fish out of water.
 To get your dabbing experience off to the best possible start, it pays to investigate a wide array of dab rigs.
 First, though, you should familiarize yourself with how dab rigs are designed, how they work and the various options that are available.
 Like anything else, there are simple, low-end dab rigs, mid-level dab rigs and high-end dab rigs with tons of extra features and the finest materials.
 By educating yourself with this handy guide, you’ll be able to make the most informed decision while looking for dab rigs.
 For those interested in dabbing, check out our How to Dab guide for a complete explanation of the process.
+For those looking to purchase products, check out our best selling dab rigs collection.

 Table of Contents